ethanwhite/swc-bootcamp-material/Lectures/shell.md

 **EXERCISE: Create a text file that contains the counts of each species sorted alphabetically by species name.**

+### History

+Who remembers every command we've run so for this morning?

+### Bash scripting

+History is great, but typically once we have the commands that we want working, we often want to use them again.
+To do this easily we can store them in a script.
+We do this by adding the commands to a text file and then running that text file from the command line.

+    python species_counts.py data_greencanyon_2013.txt |
+	sort -k 2 -n |
+	tail -1

+Now, anytime we update our data file we can rerun this function and automatically rerun our analysis.

 ### Wild cards